top of page

 Ceramic figurine once gracing a stone in the pound below the restaurant.

-Sadly, time proved the latest absentee stewards were actually light years away from ever being even the least bit interested in keeping the place "just the way it was."
+Sadly, time proved the latest absentee stewards were light years away from ever being even the least bit interested in keeping the place "just the way it was."
 They'd apparently only been biding their time, all the while patiently spinning grandiose, private-minded, wildly diversionary plans.
-Soon enough they'd prove their intent to SERIOUSLY change the operation, essentially re-purposing the entire grounds just to suit their own conservative organization's particular shtick.
+Soon enough they'd reveal their intent to SERIOUSLY change the operation, essentially re-purposing the entire grounds just to suit their own organization's private shtick.

-Forget any altruistic aim to further provide the public with a dedicated, affordable mineral spa and simple lodging for longer enjoyment and benefit amid the healing natural elements.
+Forget any altruistic aim to continue the time-honored tradition of providing the public with a dedicated, affordable mineral spa, plus simple lodging for longer enjoyment and benefit while staying amid the healing natural elements.
 And then, finally, forget the spa, too.
-Some former devotees called their shocking public divestment action nothing less than a crime against humanity.
+Some former devotees called their shocking public divestment action nothing short of a crime against humanity.

-Spring-purist visitors, on earlier finding the cornerstone to the progressive spa atmosphere, clothing-optional, suddenly verboten, plus the sacred sweat lodge kicked off the land, viewed the sorry changes as little more than the place having morphed into some ersatz, convention-bound, fundamentalist-friendly, watered-down tourist trap saddled with weird, monetized bourgeois-friendly, new-age overtones.
-And all before ever junking spa service and unequivocally revealing their egregiously misguided plans for the place.
+Spring-purist visitors, on earlier finding the cornerstone to the progressive spa atmosphere, clothing-optional, suddenly verboten, plus the sacred sweat lodge kicked off the land, viewed the sorry changes as little more than the place having morphed into some ersatz, convention-bound, fundamentalist-friendly, watered-down tourist trap saddled with weird, monetized, bourgeois-cozy, new-age overtones.
+And all before ever junking spa service and unequivocally revealing egregiously misguided intentions for the place.

-One might've thought that over $26,000 a year in county property taxes alone to scrape together would've provided incentive enough to stick with the proven formula that was so solidly supported by the long established, loyal customer base.
-But they seemed to have made a gamble that they could divert the entire focus of place, all but shut the gates, and maybe have a few outside groups they could tolerate awhile subsidize their private shtick, sans spa service.
-So they blew off the huge bohemian-leaning base, whose support, as said, was largely responsible for putting the operation well into the black for possibly for the first time ever (and no doubt driving up the sale price).
+One might've thought that over $26,000 a year in county property taxes alone to scrape together would provide incentive enough to stick with the proven formula that was so solidly supported by the long-established loyal customer base.
+But they seemed to have made a gamble that they could divert the entire focus of place just to suit themselves, all but shut the gates, maybe have a few outside groups they could tolerate awhile subsidizing their shtick, even sans spa service.
+So they blew off the huge bohemian-leaning base whose support, again, was largely responsible for putting the operation into the black for possibly for the first time ever (and no doubt driving up the sale price).

-Time has proven they intended all along to morph the place into serving their own thing first and foremost, seemingly indifferent to the global public's profoundly deep affection for it, and were resigned to the high 'rent' as the price to pay for derailing the place's longtime spa dedication to suit their own purposes.
-They were apparently willing to accept becoming seen as unspeakably dastardly villains and even possibly live with the place being a perpetual money pit.
-(Or they had perhaps finagled some convoluted tax write-off to minimize the ouch of the ongoing cash drain.)
+Time has proven they'd intended all along to morph the place into serving their own thing, first and foremost, seemingly indifferent to the global public's profound affection for the realm, and were resigned to the high 'rent' as the price to pay for derailing the place's historic spa dedication in order to suit their own devices.
+They seemed apparently willing to accept being seen as unspeakably dastardly villains and live with the place possibly being a perpetual money pit.
+(Or they perhaps finagled some convoluted tax write-off to minimize the ouch of the ongoing cash drain.)

-As related on the home page, soon after the new actual-on-grounds management arrived in December 2017, on the wings of the way-absentee stewardship board members' visit, the place's sporadically powerful medicine wheel, losing serious momentum ever since the sale, finally ground to a screeching halt.
-They'd thrown a boxful of monkey wrenches into it by kicking out the open-to-the-public sweat lodge and erasing the springs gazebo's love and prayer offering altar...and, a year earlier, scrapping the old-management unsupported but 'owner'-okayed clothing-optional policy of a generation's standing.
+As related on the home page, soon after the new actual-on-grounds management arrived in December 2017 on the wings of the way-absentee stewardship board members' visit, the place's sporadically powerful medicine wheel, losing serious momentum since the sale, ground to a screeching halt.
+They'd thrown a boxful of monkey wrenches into it by kicking out the open-to-the-public sweat lodge and erasing the springs gazebo's love and prayer offering altar...and, a year earlier, having scrapped the old-management unsupported but 'owner'-okayed clothing-optional policy of a generation's standing...and, two years later, scrapping spa operation altogether.

 No surprise, the former high visitor volume tanked overnight.